buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 If we focus in on the category patterns they also have a clear information hierarchy at the pattern level.

-{% include figure.html url="/images/ch3/c3-s2-behance-graphic-design-box-ia.png" alt="Behance · Curated Galleries · Graphic Design" description="At the pattern level, there is an equally clear hierarchy and structure.
+At the pattern level, there is an equally clear hierarchy and structure.
 The eye is drawn to the title – Graphic Design – first, with its short overview paragraph, before being drawn to the ‘Follow Gallery’ call to action button.
-The gold ‘Gr’ bookmark at the top is, whilst satisfying a function, the least visually dominant." %}
+The gold ‘Gr’ bookmark at the top is, whilst satisfying a function, the least visually dominant.

+{% include figure.html url="/images/ch3/c3-s2-behance-graphic-design-box-ia.png" alt="Behance · Curated Galleries · Graphic Design" description="This image needs numbers like the previous image: 1.
+The ‘Graphic Design’ title and short descriptive overview; 2.
+The call to action button; and 3.
+The ‘Gr’ bookmark." %}

+The focus of this opening section should be on something along the lines of the following image, showing the construction of a pattern (out of objects and components).

 {% include figure.html url="/images/ch3/c3-s2-graphic-design-box-construction.png" alt="Behance · Curated Galleries · Graphic Design" description="The construction of the pattern itself is relatively simple: a bookmark; a title and accompanying paragraph; and a call to action button (a component)." %}

+There also needs to be an image that **I've drawn** so that it reflects Chapter 2.

+{% include figure.html url="/images/ch2/constructing-elements.png" alt="Placeholder Image" description="In the above example, the button component is comprised of smaller, simpler objects: a plane of colour; some typography; a circle and two lines that form an arrow." %}

-Take the above captions and move them into body copy.
+Take the above Behance captions and move them into body copy.
 Expand them out a little as body copy, then shorten the captions.
 (The middle one is ridiculously long.)

 As I read this in BBEdit, I think the above (Behance) might need to be moved to the next section: ‘Information Architecture at the Macro- and Micro-Level’.